KARKAVELRAJA/LICENSE-PLATE-RECOGNITION/README.md

 -----

-### WORKFLOW OF LICENSE-PLATE-RECOGNITION USING OPENALPR
+### WORKFLOW OF LICENSE PLATE RECOGNITION USING OPENALPR

 - Create an Account in OpenALPR
 - Navigate to CarCheck API and Obtain Our unique Secret Key